Accounting: Accounting: Management: Assets

-If you would like to set up an expense account specifically for depreciation, it's fast and easy!
-When editing the Asset Model, enter the name of the new account in the Expense Account field, choose the "Create and Edit" option that appears below, then fill in the appropriate fields.
+If you would like to setup an expense account specifically for depreciation, it's fast and easy!
+When editing the Depreciation Entries: Expense Account, choose to "Create and Edit", then fill in the appropriate fields.

-Code: Expense accounts in Odoo are typically in the 220000 sequences by default (though your system may be different), so start the code with 2200 and then add an incremented value to avoid a code collision.
+Code: Expense accounts in Odoo are typically in the 220000 sequence, so start the code with 2200 and then add an incremented value to avoid a code collision.

-Account Name: Name it something descriptive.
-In this case, 'Depreciation Expense Account'.
+Name: Name it something descriptive which, in this case, would be 'Depreciation Expense Account'.

 Tags: Operating Activities

-Based on this Asset Type configuration, we can expect the following to happen each time we purchase this Asset Type:
+Based on this Asset Type configuration, we can expect the following to happen each time we purchase a Computer Asset Type: